Written by Rachael Kraft (Avid Equestrian 20+ Years) Last Updated 2/20/2023

 However, if you do decide to buy a used horse trailer, be aware that trailer construction has evolved and advanced quite a bit in the last few years.
 A trailer that’s even just 5 years old won’t have all the modern technology and safety features that a new trailer has.
 Don’t compromise on important safety features just to save a few bucks.

 It’s also important to note that if you buy a used horse trailer, you’ll need to do a thorough inspection of the trailer.
 Sadly, when it comes to buying and selling on the internet, there are a lot of scams to watch out for.
-Make sure you do a thorough inspection of your trailer, checking the tires, hitch connection, inside of horse trailer, tack room, and living quarters area.
+Make sure you do a thorough inspection of your trailer, checking the tires, hitch connection, inside of the horse trailer, tack room, and living quarters area.
 Make sure everything works like it should and looks sturdy and durable.

 You’ll even want to get down underneath the trailer to check out the floors.
 Floors are a special hazard in used horse trailers because they can wear out and become thinner and more fragile, which could lead to your horse’s hoof breaking through the floor during travel.